nishanthsudhaharan29/Azure-Databricks-Pipeline-Earthquake-Data/README.md

 This pipeline follows a modular architecture, integrating Azure’s powerful data engineering tools to ensure scalability, reliability, and efficiency.
 The architecture includes:

-1. **Data Ingestion**: Azure Data Factory orchestrates the daily ingestion of earthquake data from the USGS Earthquake API.
+1. **Data Ingestion**: Azure Databricks orchestrates the daily ingestion of earthquake data from the USGS Earthquake API.
 2. **Data Processing**: Databricks processes raw data into structured formats (bronze, silver, gold tiers).
 3. **Data Storage**: Azure Data Lake Storage serves as the backbone for storing and managing data at different stages.